BUS422E Capital Budgeting

 - is able to ask critical questions and contribute in a constructive way to organizations working with real investments.

-Regular lectures where theories, methods and examples are presented.
-There will be exercises associated with each topic (lecture) and it is expected that student work with these between lectures.
-There will be time available during lectures to discuss solutions to these exercises if needed.
-During the course there will be one or two hand-in assignments.
-Solutions will also be presented to the students.
+Physical meetings.
+Theories, methods and examples will be presented.
+There will be exercises associated with each topic (lecture) and students are expected to work with these exercises between lectures.
+There will be time available during lectures to present solutions to some of them.
+There is one compulsory assignment.

 Credit reduction due to overlap

 BUS422 / BUS422N Investeringsanalyse.

-There will be one or two written hand-in assignments with a set of problems in each assignment.
-It is allowed to work in groups to solve the problems.
+There will be one compulsory assignment with a set of problems.
+It is allowed to work in groups of maximum three people to solve the problems (sole authored hand-ins are also accepted).
 Grading scale is Approved - Not approved.
-Approved is required in order to be allowed to do the final exam.
+Approved is required in order to be allowed to take the exam.

 Note: There might be mandatory activities in the course before the deadline for course registration.